The Human Factors Behind the Decision

 This is a Crew Resource Management failure, but one that manifests not in the absence of communication, but in its inadequacy.
 A first officer who says “we’re a bit fast” when the correct callout is “unstabilised, go around” has technically communicated, but has not challenged effectively.
 The gradient between captain authority and first officer assertiveness — which decades of CRM training have worked to flatten, with genuine success — still exerts influence at exactly the moments when the stakes are highest.

-In several well-documented approach-and-landing accidents, first officers identified the instability and made subdued references to it without triggering a go-around.
+The Authority Gradient In several well-documented approach-and-landing accidents, first officers identified the instability and made subdued references to it without triggering a go-around.
 The capacity to deliver a clear, direct, and unambiguous challenge to a continuing approach — particularly when the captain is flying — remains one of the most difficult CRM skills to train and sustain.
 It requires not just the knowledge of what to say, but the psychological safety to say it. |

 Effective go-around culture requires that the pilot monitoring has both the authority and the expectation to call a go-around if the pilot flying does not, and that this callout is treated as a professional obligation rather than an interpersonal challenge.
 Airlines that have succeeded in shifting this norm report it as a multi-year cultural change programme, not a training module update.